Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

 Take all the stress out of your turtle sighting and join a guided tour.
 A Maui local will take you to the best places to see turtles in Maui.

-These are some of the best snorkeling tours that feature turtles:
+These are some of the best snorkel tours that feature turtles:

 Maui Morning Snorkeling Tour to Molokini Crater & Turtle Town!

 Join this family-friendly Maui snorkeling tour to a sunken volcano!
-You’ll see thousands of tropical fish in the crystal-clear water.
+You’ll see thousands of marine animals in the crystal-clear water.
 And it includes a continental breakfast.
 Check out the latest prices and more details.

-Take this full-day tour and learn to kayak, surf, and snorkel off Maui’s coast.
-You’ll head to specifically Makena Bay in search of fish and sea turtles.
+Take this full-day tour and learn to kayak, surf, and snorkel on the South Maui coast.
+You’ll head to Makena Bay specifically in search of fish and sea turtles.
 Check out the latest prices and more details.

 Book this Paddle, Snorkel, and Surfing Package

 You’ll love this small-group kayak and snorkel tour.
 It’s one of the best ways to see Hawaiian green sea turtles on Maui.
+You will go to the Turtle Arches Maui too!
 Check out the latest prices and more details.

 Book this Makena Turtle Town Eco Adventure